Cuts

 If a cut is open or closed

-• Prop up the sore area on a pillow anytime you sit or lie down during the next 3 days.
-Try to keep it above the level of your heart.
+• Prop up the sore area on a pillow anytime your child sits or lies down during the next 3 days.
+Try to keep it above the level of your child's heart.
 This will help reduce swelling.

 • Keep the cut dry for the first 24 to 48 hours.
-After this, you can shower if your doctor okays it.
+After this, your child can shower if your doctor okays it.
 Pat the cut dry.

-• Don't soak the cut, such as in a bathtub.
+• Don't let your child soak the cut, such as in a bathtub or kiddie pool.
 Your doctor will tell you when it's safe to get the cut wet.

 • After the first 24 to 48 hours, wash the cut with clean water 2 times a day.
 Don't use hydrogen peroxide or alcohol, which can slow healing.

-• You may cover the cut with a thin layer of petroleum jelly, such as Vaseline, and a nonstick bandage.
+• You may cover your child's cut with a thin layer of petroleum jelly, such as Vaseline, and a nonstick bandage.

 • Apply more petroleum jelly and replace the bandage as needed.

-• Avoid any activity that could cause your cut to reopen.
+• Help your child avoid any activity that could cause the cut to reopen.

 • Be safe with medicines.
 Read and follow all instructions on the label.